 See how it works

-Do you have the chance to apply for your dream job?
-Use this guide to learn how to write a cover letter that gets you noticed.
+Applying for your dream job?
+Use this comprehensive guide to learn how to write a cover letter that gets you noticed.

 So, how do you write a cover letter that stands out from the rest?
 You know, a cover letter that gets your employer to contact you right away?